versx/ChuckDeviceController/README.md

 Parses raw proto data received and inserts/upserts data entities into a MySQL type database.

 **ChuckDeviceCommunicator:**
-Relays new and changed data entities to outgoing endpoints that are received from the ChuckDeviceController via gRPC.
+Relays new and changed data entities to outgoing webhook endpoints that are received from the ChuckDeviceController via gRPC.

 **ChuckDeviceProxy:**
-Splits and proxies requests from Atlas devices to separate endpoints.
+Splits and proxies requests from Atlas devices to separate endpoints in order to add support for ChuckDeviceController until Atlas is updated.

 <hr>